rawlins/svgling/README.md

 the [`nltk`](https://www.nltk.org/) package, i.e. objects instantiating the [`nltk.tree.Tree`](https://www.nltk.org/_modules/nltk/tree.html) API.
-The following nltk code, as long as `svgling` has been imported, produces an identical tree daigram to the above example, though by a very different route:
+The following nltk code, as long as `svgling` has been imported, produces an identical tree diagram to the above example, though by a very different route:

     import svgling
     nltk.Tree.fromstring("(S (NP (D the) (N elephant)) (VP (V saw) (NP (D the) (N rhinoceros))))")